theuerc/Website/src/routes/blog/gitlab-support.md

 ![gitpod loves gitlab](../../../static/images/blog/gitlab-support/teaser-gitlab-gitpod.jpg)

-## Getting Started with GitLab and Gitpod
+## Getting started with GitLab and Gitpod

 Starting a dev environment for a GitLab project works just as with GitHub, i.e. you prefix any GitLab project URL with `gitpod.io/#`.